kundan-pal/golang-devproject/README.md

 ```

 ### Docker Compose:
-Used a Docker Compose file to define services for your Go server, Python frontend, and PostgreSQL database.
-You defined a network for them to communicate.
+Used a Docker Compose file to define services for Go server, Python frontend, and PostgreSQL database.
+Defined a network for them to communicate.

 ### Docker Network:
-Created a Docker network for your services to communicate within.
+Created a Docker network for services to communicate within.

 ## Kubernetes (Minikube) Setup
 ### Minikube Installation: